deanishe/alfred-workflow/docs/contributing.rst

 If you'd like to submit a pull request, please observe the following:

-- Please open pull requests against the ``develop`` branch.
-I try to keep ``master`` in sync with the latest release (at least regarding any files included in releases). ``master`` and ``develop`` are *usually* in sync, but if I'm working on new features, they'll be in ``develop`` and won't be pushed to ``master`` until they're ready for release.
 - Alfred-Workflow has very close to 100% test coverage.
-"Proof-of-concept" pull requests without tests are more than welcome.
-However, please be to add the appropriate tests if you want your pull request to be ultimately accepted.
+"Proof-of-concept" pull requests without tests are welcome.
+However, please be prepared to add the appropriate tests if you want your pull request to be ultimately accepted.
 - Complete coverage is *only a proxy* for decent tests.
 Tests should also cover a decent variety of valid/invalid input.
 For example, if the code